How thinking small takes you big

-I’ll never forget this advice I received from my mentor, Oliver DeMille, over ten years ago: “People far overestimate what they can accomplish in a year, and far underestimate what they can accomplish in ten years.”
+I’ll never forget this advice I received from one of my mentors: “People far overestimate what they can accomplish in a year, and far underestimate what they can accomplish in ten years.”

 When you go big the right way, it takes a long time to notice any progress.
 Patience and consistency, then, are far more valuable skills than the ability to dream big.

 The last stanza of Longfellow’s classic poem, A Psalm of Life, reads: